WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/tables.md

 - Don't insert a table in the middle of a sentence.
 - If your table has any references such as footnotes, insert them immediately following the table.

+## Table captions

 ## Table formatting

 - Arrange the rows in a logical order; if there is no logical order, arrange them alphabetically.
 - Don't merge cells with each other.
 - Don't use the `rowspan` and `colspan` attributes.
+- Don't add any form of styling to the table element apart from the default styling of your site.

 ## Table column headings